Can Georgia’s Car Seat Laws Affect My Personal Injury Case?

 Here at Prieto, Marigliano, Holbert & Prieto, LLC, we understand that while your being in an accident is one thing, your child being involved in an accident is an entirely different matter altogether.
 We can help you get the compensation you deserve so your child can receive the best medical treatment possible and be on the fast track to recovery.

 Connect with us today by calling us at (855) 329-7144 or filling out our contact form.
 Both you and your child can benefit from having a skilled lawyer by your side who knows the law and can get you the fairest settlement possible for your case.
-We offer no fee and no obligation to retain, so contact us today!
+We offer a no fee and no obligation to retain, so contact us today!